-Based on the data presented in Figure~\ref{fig:morld_sota}, our implementation achieves performance that is comparable to or even superior to the state-of-the-art, particularly concerning hypervolume and expected utility.
-This, in particular, contradicts the current belief that conditioned regression based methods are more efficient than relying on multiple networks~\shortcite{abels_dynamic_2019}.
-It is worth noting that the performance of CAPQL exhibits occasional drops during its training phase, which we suspect may be attributed to the conditioned neural network employed in the algorithm forgetting previously learned policies.
-This issue does not arise when utilizing multiple neural networks in conjunction with a Pareto archive.
+Based on the data presented in Figure~\ref{fig:morld_sota}, our implementation achieves performance that is comparable to or even superior to the state of the art, particularly in terms of hypervolume and expected utility.
+This, in particular, contradicts the current belief that conditioned regression-based methods are more efficient than relying on multiple networks~\shortcite{abels_dynamic_2019}.
+It is worth noting that the performance of CAPQL exhibits occasional drops during its training phase, which we suspect may be attributed to the conditioned neural network employed in the algorithm that forgets previously learned policies.
+This issue does not arise when using multiple neural networks in conjunction with a Pareto archive.
 We also provide performance in terms of runtime in Appendix~\ref{appendix:additional_results}.

 Additionally, the PF plot reveals a noteworthy observation: while other algorithms tend to produce nearly continuous PFs on one side of the objective space, our algorithm discovers policies on both ends, contributing to improved diversity.
 However, sparsity appears to be more favorable in the case of the other algorithms.
-We believe this highlights a limitation of this state-of-the-art metric: it assesses distance based on the points found by the algorithm rather than considering the entire objective space.
-Consequently, an algorithm that locates only a few closely clustered points may exhibit a low sparsity score, despite providing smaller diversity.
+We believe that this highlights a limitation of this state-of-the-art metric: it assesses distance based on the points found by the algorithm rather than considering the entire objective space.
+Consequently, an algorithm that locates only a few closely clustered points may exhibit a low sparsity score despite providing smaller diversity.